Tehesuma007/Cardiovascular-Disease-Prediction/README.md

   * 7: reversable defect: no proper blood movement when excercising <br/>
 - target - have disease or not (0=absence, 1=presence) - the predicted attribute <br/>

-## 3.Data Overview and Exploration
+## 3. Data Overview and Exploration